kelreeeeey/python-numpy-npy-in-odin/README.md

     >
     > **Kern, R. (2007)**

-lastly, i want to thank to numpy teams, Bill, G. and Rickard Andersson. i've been watching Rickard's vidoes about Odin in his YouTube to figure out things to be able to do some parts of this repo. i definitley would recommend you to check Rickard's vidoes here: [Rick's YouTube](https://www.youtube.com/@mccGoNZooo)
+lastly, i want to thank to numpy teams, Ginger Bill, and Rickard Andersson. i've been watching Rickard's vidoes about Odin in his YouTube to figure out things to be able to do some parts of this repo. i definitley would recommend you to check Rickard's vidoes here: [Rick's YouTube](https://www.youtube.com/@mccGoNZooo)